HyperviewHQ/hyperview_docs/documentation/product/firmware-management/index.md

 ## Alarm events for outdated firmware

 An alarm event is generated at the asset level (asset → *Events*) whenever Hyperview detects outdated firmware (see "How are firmware versions detected?" above).
-The event stays active until one of the following things happen:
+The event stays active until one of the following things happens:

 - (For all eligible assets) The event is closed manually.
 - (For assets with discovered firmware) The latest mapped firmware version is installed.